Difference Between Scala vs Java

 Below are the top 27 comparisons between Scala vs Java:

-Let us discuss some key differences between Scala vs Java in the following points:
+Let us discuss some key differences between Scala and Java in the following points:

 - Scala is a combination of functional and object-oriented programming whereas Java is an object-oriented programming language.